-Overview of Available Online Civil Engineering Degrees
+2019 Accredited Online Civil Engineering Degrees

 Students wanting to go beyond a master’s can pursue a doctorate in civil engineering and eventually earn a PhD with a designation of being a doctor of engineering science.
-Students that want to continue their education without seeking a PhD candidacy may be interested is obtaining a professional certificate.
+Students who want to continue their education without seeking a PhD candidacy may be interested in obtaining a professional certificate.
 Civil engineering professional certificates are proof of mastering a certain portion of postgraduate-level curriculum, combined with elements of PhD study.

 An online bachelor’s degree in civil engineering will prepare students for a career in structural design.
-Civil engineers take existing environments and help make it accessible to the world.
+Civil engineers take existing environments and help make them accessible to the world.
 Diverse industries such as transit, hydroelectric, aerospace, construction, car manufacturers and others need civil engineers.
 Entry-level jobs in any of these fields require a bachelor's degree.

 When students pursue an online bachelor’s degree in civil engineering with a full-course load, obtaining a B.S. in civil engineering takes about four years, with up to approximately 132 credit hours to graduate.
 Students will take general education classes during the first two years, including math and sciences with extremely technical aspects.
 Chemistry, physics and geography courses are often required, as well as calculus.
 Upper-level courses focus directly on engineering applications, including geomatics, thermodynamics, hydraulics, engineering design, differential equations, and more.
 Graduation requirements usually include undertaking an internship for practical experience in the civil engineering field.

 Prior to enrolling in an online degree program for a bachelor’s in civil engineering, prospective students should either have a high school diploma or GED, as well as adequate grades and test scores for college admission.
-Bachelor’s degrees in civil engineering degrees are earned through four-year colleges, although it is sometimes possible to complete the first two years at a community college.
-If pre-college test scores are insufficient for admission into a civil engineering degree program, applicants may want to retake pertinent test, such as the SAT or ACT, if possible.
+Bachelor’s degrees in civil engineering are earned through four-year colleges, although it is sometimes possible to complete the first two years at a community college.
+If pre-college test scores are insufficient for admission into a civil engineering degree program, applicants may want to retake pertinent tests, such as the SAT or ACT, if possible.
 It may also be prudent to gather letters of recommendation to assure college civil engineering departments that the candidate is capable of succeeding in the program.